 Initial clinical outcomes from CGTs are compelling, and the resulting benefits to patients, caregivers, employers, and society are tremendous.
 Patients can be cured of debilitating and life-threatening illnesses—gaining years of life, productivity, and avoidance of additional medical expenditure.
 However, these value drivers can be difficult to quantify.
 At the same time, the long-term durability of patient response is not yet known.
 Questions remain about who should pay for these therapies, who should own the risk, and who is liable for product failure.

 Payers, including Medicare, are slow to cover CGT costs.
-Interviewees from treatment centers told us that Medicare’s payment for CAR-T therapies does not cover the entire cost, nor the treatment for the side effects of the therapy.
-Under the New Technology Add-on Payment (NTAP) program, Medicare covers 65 percent of the cost of CAR-T therapies, while hospitals cover the remaining 35 percent.15 In addition to the cost of the drug, hospitals seek payment for services surrounding the delivery of drugs, including apheresis, inpatient stays, and toxicity management, which are currently covered under the same DRG (diagnosis-related group) code as autologous bone marrow transplants.
-Treatment centers said they need to balance how many patients they treat under commercial and Medicare plans to remain financially viable.
+Interviewees from treatment centres told us that Medicare’s payment for CAR-T therapies does not cover the entire cost, nor the treatment for the side effects of the therapy.
+Under the New Technology Add-on Payment (NTAP) programme, Medicare covers 65 per cent of the cost of CAR-T therapies, while hospitals cover the remaining 35 per cent.15 In addition to the cost of the drug, hospitals seek payment for services surrounding the delivery of drugs, including apheresis, inpatient stays, and toxicity management, which are currently covered under the same DRG (diagnosis-related group) code as autologous bone marrow transplants.
+Treatment centres said they need to balance how many patients they treat under commercial and Medicare plans to remain financially viable.
 They also flagged that financial considerations come into play when deciding whether to offer patients commercially approved drugs or clinical drugs.
 In some cases, clinical-stage therapies can be more affordable for the patient as well as the institution.